pykaldi/pykaldi/README.md

 Kaldi ASR models are trained using complex shell-level [recipes][Kaldi Recipes] that handle everything from data preparation to the orchestration of myriad Kaldi executables used in training.
 This is by design and unlikely to change in the future.
-Now PyKaldi does provide wrappers for the low-level ASR training utilities in Kaldi C++ libraries but those are not really useful unless you want to build an ASR training pipeline in Python from basic building blocks, which is no easy task.
+PyKaldi does provide wrappers for the low-level ASR training utilities in Kaldi C++ libraries but those are not really useful unless you want to build an ASR training pipeline in Python from basic building blocks, which is no easy task.
 Continuing with the lego analogy, this task is akin to building [this][Lego Chiron] given access to a truck full of legos you might need.
 If you are crazy enough to try though, please don't let this paragraph discourage you.
 Before we started building PyKaldi, we thought that was a mad man's task too.

 ### Automatic Speech Recognition in Python